 A year or two or three later I went to a midnight release party at Borders for one of the books.
 I’m guessing it was Prisoner of Azkaban, but it might have been the fourth one as my memory and knowledge of release dates is fuzzy.
 I still had not read any of the books, and only went because some friends had invited me, and it seemed like it might be fun.

 It was.
 It was hugely crowded in the middle of the night and everyone sort of lingered around feeling the great amount of buzz in the room.
 There were kids dressed up as Harry and adults dressed up as Dumbledore.
 It all seemed strange and weird and fun.

 Through a few more years the Harry Potter mania grew and I kept thinking I should read them, but my interest wasn’t incredibly high over the whole deal.
 I did borrow the first movie from a friend and set out to watch it, but my wife told me we had to read the books first.
 The movie was returned and I bought the first five books for Christmas.

 There they sat for many a month while I read other things and my wife studied.
 Eventually, I rented the movie and said we were going to watch it regardless of never cracking the book.

 I wasn’t really impressed.
 I liked the concept of the story, and most of the actors were pretty good, but the direction was kind of plodding and the effects were lousy.
 The troll in the bathroom was some of the worst CGI I had ever seen.

-Yet I couldn’t help but be a little annoyed that we had to find out he was good through the pensieve.
-Finding out after he gets killed was kind of anti-climatic.
-I would have much preferred him playing a bigger role in the final battle, maybe saving Harry from one of Voldemort’s blast or something.
+Yet I couldn’t help but be a little annoyed that we had to find out he was good through the Pensieve.
+Finding out after he gets killed was kind of anti-climactic.
+I would have much preferred him to play a bigger role in the final battle, maybe saving Harry from one of Voldemort’s blasts or something.